hasanmohsin/hasanmohsin.github.io/_posts/2021-4-10-CSC412-ComSciCom-Entropy.md

 1. ["Principle of Maximum Entropy" Wikipedia Page](https://en.wikipedia.org/wiki/Principle_of_maximum_entropy) - the idea of maximizing entropy as giving us a reasonable probability distribution under uncertainty can be expanded to a general principle for inference (either used alongside, or replacing Bayesian inference).
 2. ["Jaynes' MaxEnt Paper"](https://bayes.wustl.edu/etj/articles/rational.pdf) - Jaynes was a big proponent of the Principle of Maximum Entropy, and this paper discusses its use as a framework for inference.
 3. ["Leonard Susskind's Lectures on Statistical Mechanics"](https://www.youtube.com/watch?v=D1RzvXDXyqA) - if you are interested in how probabilistic concepts show up in physics, I recommend these legendary lectures by Prof. Susskind.
 He starts out with basic notions of probability as a starting point for deriving the laws of thermodynamics.
+4. ["Central Limit Theorem and Maximum Entropy"](https://mathoverflow.net/questions/182752/central-limit-theorem-via-maximal-entropy) - I mentioned that the Gaussian is the maximum entropy distribution for a given mean and variance.
+It is also the distribution sums of i.i.d variables converge to in the Central Limit Theorem.
+Indeed there are some nice ways of explaining this using the idea that adding a random variable "increases" the entropy, until we converge.
+See the linked MathOverflow post for a discussion.

 ## References <a name="References"></a>